 Social Security Disability Insurance

 A disabling condition can have a major impact on your ability to work and make a living.
-Boston social security disability attorney Michael O. Smith can help if you have a long-term disability and are unable to work.
+Boston social security disability attorney Smith and his team of attorneys can help if you have a long-term disability and are unable to work.
 Mr. Smith has more than 15 years of experience representing individuals in social security disability claims.
 He offers aggressive advocacy and individualized legal service to help the disabled obtain benefits for their condition.
 Please contact our office today to discuss your social security claim.What is Social Security Disability Income?

 Social security disability income (SSDI) is a program administered by the Social Security Administration (Administration) for totally disabled individuals who are unable to work.
 To qualify, you must meet certain disability and earnings requirements.
 You must also have paid social security taxes to the Administration.